aiman-hussain07/ToDo-List/README.md

 8. Verifying whether the remote is properly set by command 'git remote -v'.
 9. Check branch using 'git branch'.
 To rename branch - 'git branch -M main(or any branch name)'.
 10. Push changes to the main(or any branch name) branch, use the command 'git push origin main(or any branch name)'.
 This step updates the Github repository.

+# Some Shortcuts
+Instead of always writing "git push origin main", we write "git push -u origin main" i.e. setting origin.
+Once one does that, one only needs to write "git push"